Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Abstract

 \section{Abstract}

-Economic models exhibit incompleteness for various reasons.
-They are, for example, consequences of strategic interaction, state dependence, or self-selection.
-Whether a model makes such incomplete predictions or not often has policy-relevant implications.
-We provide a novel test of model incompleteness using a score-based statistic and derive its asymptotic properties.
-The test is computationally tractable because it suffices to estimate nuisance parameters only under the null hypothesis of model completeness.
-We illustrate the test by applying it to a model of market entry and a triangular model with a set-valued control function.
+Economic models may exhibit incompleteness depending on whether or not they admit certain policy-relevant features such as strategic interaction, self-selection, or state dependence.
+We develop a novel test of model incompleteness and analyze its asymptotic properties.
+A key observation is that one can identify the \emph{least-favorable parametric model} that represents the most challenging scenario for detecting local alternatives without knowledge of the selection mechanism.
+We build a robust test of incompleteness on a score function constructed from such a model.
+The proposed procedure remains computationally tractable even with nuisance parameters because it suffices to estimate them only under the null hypothesis of model completeness.
+We illustrate the test by applying it to a market entry model and a triangular model with a set-valued control function.